ZoinerTejada/hdinsight-docs/hdinsight-spark-perf.md

 * Click the **Executors** tab to see processing and storage information for each executor.
 In this tab, you can also retrieve the call stack by clicking on the Thread Dump link.
 * Click the **Stages** tab to see the stages associated with your Spark Job
     * Each job stage can have multiple job tasks for which you can view detailed execution statistics
-    * From the stage details page, you can launch the DAG Visualization by clicking the link at the top of the page to expand the DAG visualizetion view.
+    * From the stage details page, you can launch the DAG Visualization by clicking the link at the top of the page to expand the DAG visualization view.
 The DAG (Direct Aclyic Graph) represents the different stages in the application.
 Each blue box in the graph represents a Spark operation invoked from the application.
     * From the stage details page, you can also launch the application timeline view.
-Expand the Event Timeline link at the top of the page to view a visualiaztion of the job event execution details.
+Expand the Event Timeline link at the top of the page to view a visualization of the job event execution details.

 ![Job details](./media/hdinsight-spark-perf/job-details.png)

 TIP: You can also use the Spark History Server to access details about Spark jobs executions that have previously completed.

+### Logging

+Spark uses [log4j](http://logging.apache.org/log4j/) for logging.
+You can configure it by adding a `log4j.properties` file in the `conf` directory, or through the Ambari interface.
+One of the challenges of having various logs generated during job execution, is being able to correlate information stored in those logs with one another.
+To address this issue, make the following configuration changes:

+* Add thread-id to executor logs: `+[%t]`
+* Add precise time stamp in executor logs: `%d{ISO8601}`

 ---